|

 music soley to pick up girls then so be it.
 If you play to be

-the best, concentrate on your drumming
+the best, concentrate on your drumming and give your band 100%.

 200. Buy your Snare Drum Case slightly

-drumheads or zero rings in there.
+replacement drumheads or zero rings in there.
+You can do this

 DRUMTIPS.com

-Tips, Tricks, and Secrets for Drums!
+Over 2000 Tips, Tricks, and Secrets for Drums!

 Drums